|

 left their country for

-Those who left,
+Those who left, tried to keep their identity

-diaspora gave the world a number of distinguished
+and dream of return alive.
+Pontic diaspora gave the world a number of

-the aristocratic family of Kalomeranti that moved
+(originating from the aristocratic family of Kalomeranti that moved to Corse

-to Corse in 1672) the hero of Greek Liberation war Alexandre
+in 1672) the hero of Greek Liberation war Alexandre Hypsilanti (born in the

 Greek girl from Trebizond (photograph of the XIX